-Our pre-medicine students may enroll in any of the biological sciences options (ecology, molecular biology, microbiology, pre-medicine, or general biology) or in our clinical laboratory science (medical technology) program.
+Our pre-medicine students may enroll in any of the biological sciences options (ecology, molecular biology, microbiology, pre-medicine, or general biology) or in our medical laboratory science (medical technology) program.
 All students are encouraged to make frequent contact with the director of pre-health professions studies for information on admissions requirements, procedures, and application deadlines.